eq

 Alt text + compression

 Fast images with meaningful alt text.
-Better accessibility, better speed, better search signals.
+Better accessibility, speed, and search signals.

 Indexing isn't automatic